ogty/others/python/scraping/README.md

 # Scraping

-Scraping program for learning decorators and Sphinx
+Programs for learning about

+- decorators
+- Sphinx
+- Loading

 ## Creating a document from a docstring